 For a tender, juicy, and buttery ribeye steak cooked on your stovetop, these are the ingredients you would need:

-- High-smoke point oil (We recommend avocado oil)
+- 1 tablespoon high-smoke point oil (I recommend avocado oil)

 The Tools You’ll Need